Bus transport in Cardiff: Cardiff Central bus station

 Cardiff Central bus station, on Wood Street, was formerly the hub of the city's and South Wales' bus and coach network.
 With 34 stands, it was the largest bus station in the city and in Wales.
 It was located adjacent to Cardiff Central railway station, forming a major bus-rail-cycle-taxi interchange.

 Demolition began in 2008 with the terminus building being demolished.
-Before work began, there were 8 concourses lettered A-F and W (on Wood Street) with each concourse having numbered stands.
-Then, the stands were numbered B1-F2, JA-JD and JT-JQ.
+Before work began, there were 8 concourses lettered A–F and W (on Wood Street) with each concourse having numbered stands.
+Then, the stands were numbered B1–F2, JA–JD and JT–JQ.

 The station handled the vast majority of bus and coach services that run in and through the city.
 Cardiff Bus accounted for 72 per cent of all bus services that stopped at the station by frequency.

 Eating and drinking facilities, such as a Burger King and other shops and bus company offices, faced the concourses on Central Square.
 Taxi ranks were located on both sides of the station.
 Toilets and a newsagent were located at stand A, which was demolished in summer 2008 as part of the redevelopment of the station.
 Some services remained available in the adjacent Cardiff Central railway station.

 On 1 August 2015, the remaining parts of the bus station were closed and demolished as a part of wider developments in the central Cardiff area.
 A remodelled Central Square and BBC Cymru Wales New Broadcasting House now occupy the site.

 Several schemes for a replacement bus station were proposed and scrapped until a final scheme was agreed between the Welsh Government, financiers Legal & General and developers Rightacres in 2019.
 The new £89 million, 14-bay bus station is currently under construction by ISG Ltd, adjoining Central Square and facing the southern end of Westgate Street.
-It forms part of a curved eight-storey building which will include 318 apartments, two floors of office space and a retail unit.
-It is expected to open in 2023.
+It forms part of The Interchange, a curved eight-storey building which will include 318 for-rent apartments, two floors of office space and a retail unit on the ground floor.
+It is expected to be completed by the end of 2023.